 This is one of my all-time favorite shots, captured at Latrobe's on Royal in the French Quarter.
 This was a daytime wedding, so even though this was an indoor shot, there was enough natural light streaming in through the window that faces Conti Street to illuminate the couple beautifully.

 Although the best light for these shots outside will about a half hour before sunset, interesting and dramatic portraits can be captured at night as well.
 Regardless, if these kinds of photographs are important to you, make sure to allow time for this session in your wedding day schedule, giving consideration to whether you want daylight or night time shots and planning appropriately.
-If you are having an evening wedding but have your heart set on natural light bride and groom portraits outside, having a first look before the ceremony is an ideal solution.
+If you are having an evening wedding but have your heart set on natural light bride and groom portraits outside, having a first look and doing these pictures before the ceremony is often the only solution.